Electrical & Electronics — European Union (EU)

 Technical requirements take EU harmonized EN standards as the core basis:

-- Electrical safety: Generally need to comply with EN 62368 standard to prevent risks of electric shock, overheating and fire, and key safety components must meet compliance requirements
+Electrical Safety: Generally, products need to comply with EN 62368 standard to prevent risks of electric shock, overheating and fire, and key safety components must meet compliance requirements

-- Electromagnetic compatibility: Radiated emission must comply with the limits specified in EN 55032, and immunity must meet the requirements of EN 61000 series standards
+Electromagnetic Compatibility:] Radiated emission must comply with EN 55032 limits, and immunity must meet the requirements of EN 61000 series standards

-- Hazardous substances: RoHS restricts 10 hazardous substances including lead, mercury and cadmium, and their content must meet the specified limits
+Hazardous Substances:] RoHS restricts 10 hazardous substances including lead, mercury and cadmium, and the content must meet the specified limits

-- Energy-related products must meet the energy efficiency index requirements corresponding to the ErP Directive.
+Energy efficiency related products need to meet the energy efficiency index requirements corresponding to the ErP Directive.
 The complete set of technical documents must be retained for at least 10 years.

 Certification Process